foxm4ster/goblin/README.md

 ![Goblin logo](https://github.com/user-attachments/assets/4cc9f068-9f31-424e-a353-2f0c645f48c8)

-Welcome to **Goblin**, a mischievous Go library for managing daemons like a true goblin would — with magic, chaos, and just a touch of mayhem. 🧙‍♂️✨
+Welcome to **Goblin**, a deceptively simple Go library for managing daemons — small in size, mighty in magic, and always up to a bit of mischief. 🧙‍♂️✨

 ## Features

-- 🌀 **Tame Your Daemons**: Goblin can awaken, silence, and tame your daemons.
+- 🌀 **Awaken Your Daemons**: Goblin awakens your daemons, starting them up and putting them to work.
 - 🪄 **Graceful Shutdown**: Goblin ensures your daemons rest peacefully.
 - 🧻 **Goblin Vibe**: Every action, failure, and success is sprinkled with a dash of goblin chaos.